WildCodeSchool/reims-0918-js-hashtag-wall/README.md

 ## Descritpion

-you are organizing an event and would like to interact with your support? our solution is probably yours ! our application is connected with social networks and will allow you to animate your event through a social wall more infos coming soon….
+You are organizing an event and would like to interact with your support?

+Our solution is probably yours !

+Our application is connected with social networks and will allow you to animate your event through a social wall

+More infos coming soon….

 ## Developers:

-* Corentin de Soto Cobet
+- Corentin de Soto Cobet

-* Benoît Niveau
+- Benoît Niveau

-* Chanthathirath Leuthsouline
+- Chanthathirath Leuthsouline

-* Quentin DA SILVA
+- Quentin DA SILVA